Sompong Liangrocapart, Professor at Mahanakorn University of Technology, participant of Thai-Phat programme,1995-1997

 BILSAT-1 was the first indigenous satellite of Turkey.
 The SSTL Training Programme focused on developing skills to build up the national space capacity and encourage the Turkish space industry to become fully sustainable in the future.
 It covered all aspects of satellite life-cycle and provided a unique combination of formal and hands-on training to ensure full capability transfer.

 Know-how transfer programmes are an excellent way to start space activities with a safety net of an experienced partner:

-Space industry is an interesting an exciting market, which attracts young people and encourages STEM education.
-According to Gökhan the most exciting part of the project was: "The first signal from the satellite once it was in space and the operations afterwards."
+The space industry is an interesting and exciting market, which attracts young people and encourages STEM education.
+The most exciting part of the project was: "The first signal from the satellite once it was in space and the operations afterwards."